-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Ballston Public Parking Garage's basic financial statements.
-The combining supplemental schedules of cash receipts, disbursements, and changes in cash and cash equivalents - restricted funds/accounts for the year ended June 30, 2015, included in Exhibit 1 (the supplemental schedule) is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Garage's basic financial statements.
+The combining supplemental schedules of cash receipts, disbursements, and changes in cash and cash equivalents - restricted funds/accounts for the year ended June 30, 2017, included in Exhibit 1 (the supplemental schedule) is presented for purposes of additional analysis and is not a required part of the basic financial statements.

 The supplemental schedule is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the supplemental schedule is fairly stated, in all material respects, in relation to the basic financial statements as a whole.